In this article, you will learn:

 - Use Curtains and Door Closures: Close doors to unused rooms and use insulated curtains to block drafts.
 This helps to naturally limit air movement without affecting HVAC performance.

-Understanding Vent Placement and Airflow
+Understanding Vent Placement and Airflow in Your Home

-When Is It Safe to Close Vents?
+When Is It OK to Close HVAC Vents?

 If you need to close vents temporarily, do so with caution.
 Closing one or two vents in a well-designed system is unlikely to cause major issues.
 However, avoid closing multiple vents or those located closest to the air handler, as these are essential for maintaining proper airflow.
 If you're unsure, consult an HVAC professional to evaluate your system and offer personalized recommendations.